trtd56/RFCX/docs/share_teams_20210209.md

 The dataset can be regarded as 128x3751 size image.

 I set the window size to 512 and cut out the entire range of 60's audio data by covering it little by little.
+Cover 49 pixels each, considering that important sounds are located at the boundaries of the division.
 ```python
 N_SPLIT_IMG = 8
 WINDOW = 512